NBLtools

 Data Organization

-Before running NBLtools, organize your data with the following structure:
+Before running NBLtools, organize your data with the following structure.
+There are two scenarios depending on whether you have reverse phase-encode data or not.

 subject01/